 Heller said he had taken the necessary steps to stop the video’s distribution.

 “Die Antwoord has acknowledged Ms Alexander’s concerns.
+We are in contact with Die Antwoord’s attorneys about a settling agreement.”

-The Butcher Boys is housed in the Iziko South African Museum.—Sapa
+The Butcher Boys is housed in the Iziko South African Museum. — Sapa